Test Center Information

-In order to effectively set up and administer the online assessment, we require that each test center provide a proctor and lab technician.
-American Councils staff follows up with every test center to ensure that they are properly equipped to successfully administer our exam and for that reason these indivuduals must be fluent in English.
+In order to effectively set up and administer the lab-based online assessment, we require that each test center provide a proctor and lab technician.
+American Councils staff follows up with every test center to ensure that they are properly equipped to successfully administer NEWL, and for that reason, these individuals must be fluent in English.

 A lab technician is generally a computer lab administrator or assistant.
-This person is responsible for setting up the lab before an exam is administered.
-They will be coordinating with American Councils staff in order set up workstations and perform quality assurance tests for each workstation.
+This person is responsible for setting up the lab before a lab-based exam is administered.
+They will be coordinating with American Councils staff in order to set up workstations and perform quality assurance tests for each workstation.
 Lab techs will also receive instructions directly from American Councils using the email address provided.

-The number of these admin personnel will depend on the number of examinees and testing rooms.
+The number of admin personnel will depend on the number of examinees and testing rooms.